 Apple and Pear Growers of South Australia CEO Susie Green says that while everyone would love to be employing Australians to pick fruit, the issue isn’t that simple.

 “Certainly, there is a level of concern among growers about what’s to come,” she says.
-“The difference for us, compared to other states, is that we do get a significant number of workers come up from Adelaide, as our region isn’t too far away from a metropolitan area.
+“The difference for us, compared to other states, is that we do get a significant number of workers come up from Adelaide.
+Our region isn’t too far away from a metropolitan area.
 The big unknown is the lack of backpackers and the flow-on effects from that. “

-State Minister for Primary Industries and Water Guy Barnett has announced a new $1.9 million Agricultural Workforce Resilience Package over two years to assist with mobilising Tasmanians to help with the upcoming planting, production and harvest seasons.
+State Minister for Primary Industries and Water Guy Barnett has announced a new $1.9 million Agricultural Workforce Resilience Package over two years.
+This will assist with mobilising Tasmanians to help with the upcoming planting, production and harvest seasons.

-The package features a local agricultural jobs campaign designed to encourage Tasmanians who are struggling to find employment to consider a new career option, and a boost to Safe Farming Tasmania to ensure new agricultural employees are workforce–ready.
+The package features a local agricultural jobs campaign designed to encourage Tasmanians struggling to find employment to consider a new career option.
+There’s also a boost to Safe Farming Tasmania to ensure new agricultural employees are workforce–ready.

-Nardia Stacey, Executive Manager at Pomewest, says that while COVID-19 cases are low in the west, stringent border controls complicate matters when it comes to accessing labour.
+It’s true COVID cases are low in WA.
+But Nardia Stacey, Executive Manager at Pomewest, says stringent border controls complicate matters when it comes to accessing labour.

-“It’s certainly the priority issue that faces the WA pome industry at the moment as we head to prepare for the next thinning and harvest season,” she says.
+“It’s certainly the priority issue that faces the WA pome industry at the moment,” she says.
+“Especially as we prepare for the next thinning and harvest season.”

-Stacey says there is concern over whether there would be enough willing locals to pick the fruit: “We are encouraging the WA pome growers to register their labour requirements on recruitment platforms and agencies so we can understand the situation better,” she says.
+Stacey says there’s concern over whether there’ll be enough willing locals to pick the fruit.
+“We’re encouraging WA pome growers to register their labour requirements on recruitment platforms and agencies,” she says.
+“That way we can understand the situation better.

 New South Wales

-Jobs are listed for fruit picking as well as in sales, research and development, marketing and merchandising for horticulture and agriculture.
+Jobs listed aren’t just for fruit picking.
+There are also roles in sales, research and development, marketing and merchandising for horticulture and agriculture.

-NSW Farmers CEO Pete Arkle has welcomed dialogue around the new travel code arrangement: “Our member survey indicates that 90 percent of farm businesses on the NSW-Victorian border have felt an impact from the border closure, with 66 percent of our members needing to cross the border on a more than weekly basis,” he says.
+NSW Farmers CEO Pete Arkle has welcomed dialogue around the new travel code arrangement.
+“Our member survey indicates that 90 percent of farm businesses on the NSW-Victorian border have felt an impact from the border closure,” he says.
+“Sixty-six percent of our members need to cross the border on a more than weekly basis.”

 Queensland representative state bodies have been encouraging growers to use the Harvest Trail website to connect with workers, and vice-versa.

-Peak state body Growcom has also been encouraging growers to take time to understand their obligations as businesses, given the state government’s COVID-19 compliance checks that have been taking place.
+Peak state body Growcom has also been encouraging growers to take time to understand their obligations as businesses.
+This is due to the state government’s COVID-19 compliance checks that have been taking place.

-Queensland grower and APAL board member Rosie Savio says growers are concerned about workforce shortages, but says the SWP announcement on Friday was positive.
+Queensland grower and APAL board member Rosie Savio says growers are concerned about workforce shortages.
+But she believes the SWP announcement on Friday was positive.